Aravindray/Aravindray/How to do it!.md

 Then download the Windows (x86, 32-bit), MSI Installer with maximum MB (the second one)

 Don't need to sign just click download without signin.

+### How to activate create and activate virtual environment in python?

+Working of finding answers!